Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 I am not here to advertise our broker, because it is not a replacement for any of the other brokers in comparison.
 It only implements a subset of MQTT v5, is not MQTT v3/v4 compatible and does not support wildcards.
 # Conclusion
+This bug would not have happened in C++ due to RAII and you could use data types that would have prevented this bug in C++, however C++ still has many types of UB(like the integer overflow) and is still really hard to use correctly.
+The newer editions have added some really nice things like unique pointers, but it's still not enough to make it safe.

 So...
 Rewrite all low-level software in Rust?
 No, of course not.
 But as [Azure's CTO Mark Russinovich wrote:](https://twitter.com/markrussinovich/status/1571995117233504257)